Injeolmi

-The way of making Injeolmis has an important effect on the characteristics of Injeolmis; whether the glutinous rice is Japonica or Japonica/Indica, and whether it is steamed in rice grain, or in rice powder.
-The characteristics of Injeolmi were investigated through sensory evaluation and Instron Universal testing machine.
+The technique used in making injeolmi has an important effect on the product's characteristics, including whether the glutinous rice is Japonica or Japonica/Indica and whether it is steamed in rice grain or in rice powder.
+The characteristics of injeolmi have been investigated through sensory evaluation and an Instron Universal testing machine.

 Various foods using injeolmi are being released.
 A chef at Shilla Hotel's Chinese restaurant recently introduced 'Injeolmi Tenderloin Guobaorou'.
-In addition, the cafe also released beverages and desserts using injeolmi (ex. injeolmi patbingsu-adzuki-bean ice dessert, injeolmi croffle).
+In addition, the cafe released beverages and desserts using injeolmi, such as injeolmi patbingsu-adzuki-bean ice dessert and injeolmi croffle.